GoogleCloudPlatform/spanner-migration-tool/web/README.md

 ### Filepaths

-`/filepaths` is a GET API which generates and returns file paths for schema and report file.
+`/filepaths` is a GET API which generates and returns file paths for the schema and report files.

 #### Method